 - Filter the mixture then combine the liquid with the cup of cool water.
 Your tea rinse is ready.

-- To use, wash and condition your hair, then apply the rinse.
+- To use, shampoo and deep condition your hair, then apply the rinse.
 Leave in and style your hair as usual.

 - Tip: Make enough for one use and prepare a fresh batch every time you want to do a tea rinse.
 Once a week should suffice.

-You can purchase dried calendula petals here or grow your own calendula flowers.
+You can buy dried Calendula petals here or grow your own Calendula flowers.

 Did you enjoy the article?
-For regular updates on how to solve hair issues with oil, subscribe to the newsletter below and also grab some exclusive freebies! :).
+For regular updates on how to solve hair issues with oil, subscribe to the newsletter below and grab some exclusive discounts! :).